-This culinary examination tests students' understanding of fundamental and more advanced proficiency in the principles of cooking.
+This culinary examination, offered in Singapore only, tests students' understanding of fundamental and more advanced proficiency in the principles of cooking.
 Students will prepare a menu for two that will include a fish starter and a main course.
 They are also tested on station setup, preparation skills, product presentation and flavor, and ability to answer a range of questions posed by the faculty member.
 (High Pass/Pass/Fail grading) Non-Credit Course